 We benefit from great generosity from the members of our congregation, as well as from friends and organisations further afield.
 Without such giving there would be no parish priest, no vicarage, no services in church and probably not much church itself.

 We encourage planned giving, where you make a commitment to regular giving.
-This can be either by the Weekly Envelope Scheme or by Standing Order.
-To do one of these, please speak to either Catherine McArdle, the Treasurer (020 8838 0878) or Elsie Points, the Stewardship Recorder (020 8205 4275).
+This can be either through the online giving system, by the Weekly Envelope Scheme, or by Standing Order.
+For more information, please speak to either Catherine McArdle, the Treasurer (020 8838 0878) or Elsie Points, the Stewardship Recorder (020 8205 4275).

 For some years we have had a policy of using about 5% of our income to support charities – locally, nationally and internationally.
 These are the most recent donations we made: